-Caramelized Black-Pepper Fish from Vietnam is an excellent dish that’s easy to cook at home.
-There aren’t a lot of ingredients – the flavor comes from caramelized sugar, fish sauce, shallots, and lots of black pepper.
-The recipe is quick enough for a weeknight and delicious enough for a special occasion.
+Caramelized Black-Pepper Fish is a delicious Vietnamese dish that’s easy to cook at home.
+The main flavor components are caramelized sugar, shallots and lots of black pepper.
+The recipe is easy enough for a weeknight (30 minutes) and delicious enough for a special occasion.

 There is tension and excitement in the air.
 Endings and beginnings are all colliding and I think that’s why I frequently have butterflies in my stomach these days.
 My middle son just graduated from high school.
 He’s about to start his summer job and then is off to college in New Orleans.
 My oldest son just started an internship in LA.
 My husband started a new job last week.
 My youngest son is studying for finals and leaves for sleep away camp in a week.
 There’s a bag of “Goldfinger” labels waiting to be ironed onto every item my son will be taking to camp; there are forms to be filled out and there are flights to be arranged, but for the past few days I’ve given myself a reprieve to experiment with caramelized black-pepper fish from Vietnam.